palewire/first-visual-story/readthedocs/index.rst

 by `Dana Amihere <http://damihere.com>`_, `Armand Emamdjomeh <http://emamd.net>`_ and `Ben Welsh <http://palewi.re/who-is-ben-welsh/>`_.
 It will debut in March 2017 `at NICAR's conference in Chicago <https://www.ire.org/events-and-training/event/3189/3508/>`_.

+Their work was inspired by the footloose spirit of funk music.
+We urge you to bust free of the computer systems that constrain your creativity.
+Hit play and get into the groove.

+.. raw:: html

+    <iframe src="https://open.spotify.com/embed?uri=spotify:user:227b2koy2xxyb23qliakea75y:playlist:54NS8jCdrgUpzUppUpokSg&theme=white" width="300" height="380" frameborder="0" allowtransparency="true"></iframe>

 **********************
 Prelude: Prerequisites
 **********************